Sharabin Dmitry

 Mavo Plugins

-IΚΌm continually trying to bring more awesomeness to my beloved Mavo by teaching it new tricks via plugins: either by developing my own (see below) or by contributing to the existing ones.
+I continually try to bring more awesomeness to Mavo by teaching it new tricks via plugins, either by developing my own (see below) or by contributing to the existing ones.

 • Autoload teaches Mavo how to load all the needed plugins automatically.